-- Ensure all firefighters, locals and guests, have in their possession, International Border Watchouts pocket card. - Local (Agency or District specific) fire management should seek periodic updates on law enforcement activity, concerns, and special emphasis projects.
+- Ensure all firefighters, locals and guests, have in their possession, the Zone International Border Watchouts pocket card. - Local (Agency or District specific) fire management should seek periodic updates on law • enforcement activity, concerns, and special emphasis projects.
 Special effort should be made in the late spring of each year for a preseason update from agencies' LE&I and U.S. Customs and Border Patrol.
 Local Fire management is encouraged to meet with local U.S. Customs and Border Patrol officials in the spring of every year to discuss the upcoming fire season and security issues. - Daily fire season briefings should include updates as acquired, periodic review of the International Border Watchouts card, and this Border Fire Response Protocol. - This protocol should be shared with all firefighters in the Zone, including resources or individuals on detail, severity resources, and resources otherwise assigned to Zone agencies.
-Ensure any local-specific policies or protocols that are not covered here, are made knownfor example, if an agency has differing suppression policies and protocol for sending firefighters across the international border. - All Zone Fire Management Officers and Line Officers should be familiar with this response protocol, and ensure all incident commanders, including visiting or detailed ICs assigned to an incident on their unit, are familiar with this document.
+Ensure any local-specific policies or protocols that are not covered here, are made known-for example, if an agency has differing suppression policies and protocol for sending firefighters across the international border. - All Zone Fire Management Officers and Line Officers should be familiar with this response protocol as well as the annual Emergency Mutual Assistance Operating Plan with Mexico.
+Further, Zone Fire Management Officers and Line Officers should ensure all incident commanders, including visiting or detailed ICs assigned to an incident on their unit, are familiar with the two aforementioned documents.